 - Technologies (STEM)

 - Information and Communication Technology (ICT)

 Information and CommunicationTechnology (ICT) at Cana

 At Cana, we believe that children growing up in a 21st Century society should be exposed to the use of technology.
-We have a 1:1 program for students in Grade 5 and 6, where each student has their own Macbook.
-Students in Prep-Grade 4, also have exposure to MacBooks that are used across the curriculum.
+We have a 1:1 program for students in Grade 5 and 6, where each student has their own Chromebook.
+Students in Prep-Grade 4, also have exposure to Chromebooks that are used across the curriculum.